 I first got into rave music in 1992.
 I was too young to go raving, but everyone at school was sharing rave tapes from events including Fantazia, Sterns and Obsession.
 My first tape was DJ Easygroove from Fantazia – The Second Sight, which I copied from a school friend called Andy, who I still chat to about rave music to this day.
-He had a wicked collection of flyers and tapes, and a SNES with Street Fighter II, which made him one of the most popular kids I knew in 1992!
+He had a wicked collection of flyers and tapes, and a SNES with Street Fighter II, which made him the coolest kid I knew in 1992!

-I grew up in Poole, near Bournemouth, and went to my first ‘rave’ in the summer of 1993, which was a weekly under 18s event called Wonderland at Poole Arts Centre, the same venue In-Ter-Dance were using for their all-night parties.
-I went to several Wonderland events at different local venues including Ice Trax and The Shobwbar throughout 1993 and 1994, watching both local and well known DJs including Dream, Dance, Donovan ‘Bad Boy’ Smith and Slipmatt to name a few that I remember.
-I loved the music, but at this point had no interest in DJing or producing, I didn’t understand how the music was made or even what DJs were doing.
+I grew up in Poole, near Bournemouth, and went to my first ‘rave’ in the summer of 1993, which was a weekly under 18s event called Wonderland.
+I went to many of their events at various venues including Poole Arts Centre, Ice Trax and The Showbar (now Aruba) throughout 1993 and 1994, watching both local and headline DJs including Dream, Dance, Donovan ‘Bad Boy’ Smith and Slipmatt to name a few that I remember.
+I loved the music, but at this point had no interest in DJing or producing, I didn’t understand how the music was made or even what DJs were doing behind the decks!

 We were very lucky to be made residents at Raindance, and this opened the doors to us playing at many other events including Future Dance, Best Of British and Resonance.
-At this time Bournemouth was also a clubbing hotspot, so as well as playing regularly around the country we had a weekly residency at the Millennium Nightclub in Bournemouth, and were playing out at least once a week during this period.
+At this time Bournemouth was a clubbing hotspot, so as well as regularly playing around the country, we had a weekly residency at the Millennium Nightclub in Bournemouth.
 I have many happy memories from those years playing to big crowds at legendary venues including Brixton Academy, Bagleys, Minstry Of Sound, Air, and Alexandra Palace to name a few.
 I also have some not-so-great memories like breaking down on motorways, crashing on the way home from Raindance, not being paid, and even having to carry my pair of Technics 1210 turntables home at 3am because we couldn’t afford a taxi.
 But it was all good experience!

 Alongside our ‘old skool’ style tracks we made a few Hardcore tracks with DJ D-Lyte, who we met at Destiny, and this led us to start our own label called JSD Recordings (Jedi, Stormtrooper, D-Lyte.)
 We pressed the first release and sent copies out to some of the major Hardcore DJs, and to our surprise it was played by DJ Sy and DJ Kaos.
 We were at Slammin’ Vinyl at The Sanctuary in Milton Keynes on New Years Eve 2001 and DJ Sy played it, which was a real ‘bucket list’ moment to have our track played by one of the leading DJs at the biggest and best rave in the UK at the time.